 - Least amount of money out of pocket for each pay period e.g., $120 month vs $1200 all at once for 12 months (but it will cost more over the policy term)

-- It may be easier to “switch” auto insurance companies if you’re paying monthly instead of waiting for a refund on what remains on your 6 month or 12 month payment
+- It may be easier to “switch” auto insurance companies if you’re paying monthly instead of waiting for a refund on what remains on your 6 or 12-month payment

 From our vantage point, if you’re a good driver and don’t have any infractions, we think it’s wise to buy a 12 month policy.
 On the other hand, if your driving record is due to become “clean” within 6 months, we recommend you buy a 6-month policy and evaluate your options after your driving record is normal again.